wenleicao/wenleicao.github.io/_posts/2017-12-15-Make-batch-API-requests-via-Python.md

 Directly call API, turn out error
 <img src="/images/blog13/error1.PNG" >

 If our source csv contain this record
 <img src="/images/blog13/address2.PNG" >

-We reran code of fourth step, it will show error
+We reran code of fourth step, it will show the same error
 <img src="/images/blog13/error2.PNG" >

-After add try catch block
+After add try catch block, code reran without error
 <img src="/images/blog13/final.PNG" >

-The record was written in new csv
+The record was written in new csv, show "data not available".
+This will help you identify which record is problematic
 <img src="/images/blog13/result1.PNG" >

+Python is very useful tool, combined with multiple modules, it can be very powerful and make some tedious stuff easy to deal with.

+Hope you feel it is useful.

+You can download csv here

+Wenlei